 Monroe County Lake Quality

-Wisconsin, 1 lakes, average grade D (Poor)
+Wisconsin, 1 lakes, average grade F (Very Poor)

 Most of the county's monitored lakes are shallow — under 50 feet — which means wind keeps the water column mixed all summer and sediment-bound phosphorus releases back into the surface layer whenever the bottom is disturbed.
-Lake Tomah (D) is the cleanest in the county.
+Lake Tomah (F) is the cleanest in the county.

 Quick Answers for Monroe County